My free air compressor plugs into my cars 12 volt power outlet. When switched on, it will discharge compressed air at up to 125 PSI.

 You do need to be a bit careful when using these little air compressors, too.
 Some of these low flow, compact air compressors can put out 250 PSI, and with enough time might blow the tire, or an air mattress or a beach ball to smithereens!

-While the air compressor shown in the first photo will need a special power receptacle to plug it into the car, the one to the right is a portable air compressor that can be carried from place to place on the job site, and plugged into a standard 120 volt outlet wherever compressed air is needed.
+While the air compressor shown in the first photo will need a special power receptacle to plug it into the car, the next one is a portable air compressor that can be carried from place to place on the job site, and plugged into a standard 120 volt outlet wherever compressed air is needed.

 If the portable air compressor you choose does not come equipped with an in-line compressed air filter you will want to add one if your air use is fairly constant.

-On the other hand, if your application is, for example, air brushing, then you do not want oil spraying out with the paint, and no lubricator would be installed in an air line to a paint spray gun.Here is more information about portable air compressors.
+On the other hand, if your application is, for example, air brushing, then you do not want oil spraying out with the paint, and no lubricator would be installed in an air line to a paint spray gun.More information about portable air compressors continues here.